sdanerib/jmeter-iso8583/README.md

 - *Account Sequence Number*: Input parameter for session key derivation (2 digits).
 - *Additional Transaction Data*: Hex digits entered here will be appended to the sequence of ARQC input bytes extracted from the ICC Data field.
 Useful if non-standard tags are to be included in the calculation.
+- *Padding (hex)*: Padding bytes to append to transaction data before ARQC calculation (leave blank for zero-padding, 80 for ISO9797-1 Method 2).

 Missing ARQC input tags will be ignored, i.e. no validation is performed that all mandatory tags are present.